cedardb/docs/content/references/datatypes/uuid.md

 ```

 UUIDs are stored as 16&nbsp;Bytes, but always displayed as 32 standard hexadecimal characters.

+## Input
-For data input, UUIDs are case and hyphen insensitive and can be surrounded by braces:
+UUIDs are case and hyphen insensitive and can be surrounded by braces:

 ```sql
 -- All of the following literals are equivalent